 But first, a mini style guide.

 CGC Ratings and Comic Book Eras

-In this ratings list of the 25 most valuable comics books I will be referring to, “CGC ratings,” and, “ages,” of comics.
+In this rating list of the 25 most valuable comics books, I will be referring to “CGC ratings” and “ages” of comics.

-There are four distinct, “ages,” of comic book publication since 1938.
+There are four distinct “ages” of comic books published since 1938.
 The exact years for each age differ from person to person.
-There are four: